Arux-Software/tce-api-v1-docs/source/index.md

 > Make sure to replace `yourclientid` and `yourclientsecret` with your app's client id and secret.

-To access the FeePay CE API you must provide your client id and secret via the `Client-ID` and `Client-Secret` HTTP headers.
+To access the Eleyo API you must provide your client id and secret via the `Client-ID` and `Client-Secret` HTTP headers.

 # Formats